LeaDratwa/Plant-Hare-Lynx-model/README.md

 aim: Stable periodicity of roughly 20 months.

-The values selected for the three populations were small and close (0.6, 0.3, and 0.5, for the plants, hare, and lynx, respectively).
+The values selected for the three populations were small and close (0.6, 0.3, and 0.545, for the plants, hare, and lynx, respectively).
 The higher plant population at the start enabled a rise in hare which then gave rise to an increase in lynx.
 Having a lower plant population at the start led to a slower increase in both of the other populations so the oscillations were not as regular and their amplitude increased over time.

 ![image](https://github.com/LeaDratwa/Plant-Hare-Lynx-model/assets/133098307/8c22661f-acdf-4856-846c-43ff205664c6)

-Figure 1: This graph demonstrates the variety in oscillations when the initial plant population is set to 0.3.
+Figure 1: This graph demonstrates the variety in oscillations when the initial plant population is set to 0.3, like the hare.

 The death rate of the lynx was set to 0.545 which yielded an almost unchanging amplitude of the corresponding oscillation as can be seen below.

 ![image](https://github.com/LeaDratwa/Plant-Hare-Lynx-model/assets/133098307/0195b907-d120-4619-aa00-d99e3ccf4b5f)

 Figure 2: State space with lynx death rate set to 0.545.

 Scenario 2